dadkakdead/ScrapeMe/README.md

 2. [David Heaton's "Scraper"](https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd) on [GitHub](https://github.com/mnmldave/scraper)
 3. [Helena](http://helena-lang.org/) project by Berkley university on [GitHub](<https://github.com/schasins/helena>)

-However, these extensions can perform complex data extractions only if their cores are modified, whereas **ntScraper** does not require any core modification for these tasks.
+However, these extensions can perform complex data extractions only if their cores are modified, whereas **ScrapeMe** does not require any core modification for these tasks.

-I have used **ntScraper** to successfully scrape data from major social networking websites (e.g. Facebook, LinkedIn) and several different web applications (e.g. JIRA, Telegram).
+I have used **ScrapeMe** to successfully scrape data from major social networking websites (e.g. Facebook, LinkedIn) and several different web applications (e.g. JIRA, Telegram).

 ["Tools and frameworks come and go.
 Choose the one that fits the job."]: <https://circabc.europa.eu/sd/a/20d545f1-6c94-4077-9c5b-1b2178be13a1/2_Big%20Data%20Sources%20part3-Day%201-B%20Tools.pptx>
 [any programming language]: <https://github.com/BruceDone/awesome-crawler>
 [huge number]: <https://github.com/lorien/awesome-web-scraping/blob/master/javascript.md>

-Below are examples of scraping tasks completed using **ntScraper**.
-Download **ntScraper** to work through the examples.
-It is important to mention that a solid understanding of JavaScript is required to maximize the utility of **ntScraper**.
+Below are examples of scraping tasks completed using **ScrapeMe**.
+Download **ScrapeMe** to work through the examples.
+It is important to mention that a solid understanding of JavaScript is required to maximize the utility of **ScrapeMe**.

-### Example of a problem solved with ntScraper (easy) ###
+### Example of a problem solved with ScrapeMe (easy) ###
 Task: Extract the names of Telegram channels from the [tlgrm.ru] catalog.

 Background: The list of channels is partially loaded by default.
 Fully loading the list requires scrolling all the way down until new channels stop loading, like in Instagram.
 Once all the channels are loaded, their names can be easily scraped.

 Actions (assuming the scraping script is ready):
 - Step 1: Import the list of URLs (may be collected manually)
-- Step 2: Start ntScraper and add scraping threads
+- Step 2: Start ScrapeMe and add scraping threads
 - Step 3: Export the results

 Result: A list of the channel names and their IDs.